hillierlab/hillierlab.github.io/research.md

 To overcome these limitations, we employ feline and primate models whose brain organization, sensory processing, and behavioral repertoires more closely mirror those of humans.
 These models allow us to both translate emerging biotechnologies—such as gene delivery systems and neuromodulation approaches—toward human application and investigate neural functions that cannot be meaningfully modeled in rodents.
 By studying these complex brains, we bridge the gap between basic neuroscience and clinical translation, advancing our understanding of human brain function and paving the way for therapies that can achieve true restoration rather than compensation.

-*Explore our current research project/projects:*
+*Explore our current animal-model research project*

 ### New Framework for Long-Term Neuronal Monitoring in Large Animals